openstack/openstack-manuals/doc/admin-guide/source/baremetal.rst

 The Bare Metal service is composed of the following components:

 #.
 An admin-only RESTful API service, by which privileged users, such
-   as cloud operators and other services within the cloud control plane, may interact with the managed bare-metal servers.
+   as operators and other services within the cloud control plane, may interact with the managed bare-metal servers.

 #.
 A conductor service, which conducts all activity related to